 What is CICO?

-To understand BMR and its relationship to TDEE, you have to understand the CICO principle.
+To understand how to design a meal and exercise plan, you have to understand the CICO equation and its subparts.

 The basic energy balance equation is as follows: Calories in = Calories out.